THE WAY WE SEE IT

 HEAD UP TO LOOK OUT MOUNTAIN!
 TAKE THE WORLD FAMOUS INCLINE!
 GO HIKING!

-While we’re aware there are several places to enjoy in Chattanooga outside these 5 neighborhoods, this is intended as an urban guide for the immediate downtown area.
+While we’re aware there are several places to enjoy in Chattanooga outside these 5 neighborhoods/parts of town, this is intended as an urban guide for the immediate downtown area.
 If you’d like to discuss our reasons for leaving certain establishments out or why we feel a certain way of the places mentioned, give us a shout.
 We love to chat.